gpittarelli/ineedthis/README.md

 Starts the specified service(s), resolving all their dependencies.
 Returns a system--a map of all the initialized services.a

+### partial restarting

+See `stopPartial` and `startPartial` for partially reloading only certain bits of a system without having to restart every individual service.

 ## Development

 `npm run test/clean/build` work as expected.